Hypermarket: United States

 Until the 1980s, large stores combining food and non-food items were unusual in the United States, although early predecessors existed since the first half of the 20th century.
+The term "hypermarket" itself is still rarely used in the US.

 The Pacific Northwest chain Fred Meyer, now a division of the Kroger supermarket company, opened the first suburban one-stop shopping center in 1931 in the Hollywood District of Portland, Oregon.
 The store's innovations included a grocery store alongside a drugstore plus off-street parking and an automobile lubrication and oil service.
-In 1933, men's and women's wear was added, and automotive department, housewares, and other nonfood products followed in succeeding years.
-In the mid 1930s, Fred Meyer opened a central bakery, a candy kitchen, an ice cream plant, and a photo-finishing plant, which supplied the company's stores in Portland and neighbouring cities with house brands such as Vita Bee bread, Hocus Pocus desserts, and Fifth Avenue candies.
+In 1933, men's and women's wear was added, and automotive department, housewares, and other non-food products followed in succeeding years.
+In the mid-1930s, Fred Meyer opened a central bakery, a candy kitchen, an ice cream plant, and a photo-finishing plant, which supplied the company's stores in Portland and neighbouring cities with house brands such as Vita Bee bread, Hocus Pocus desserts, and Fifth Avenue candies.
 By the 1950s, Fred Meyer began opening stores that were 45000 to 70000 sqft, and the 1960s saw the first modern-sized Fred Meyer hypermarkets.

-The Midwest (then grocery) chain Meijer, which today operates about 235 stores in six US states, coined the term "super center", and opened the first of its hypermarket format store in Grand Rapids, Michigan, in June 1962, under the brand name "Thrifty Acres".
+The Midwest (then grocery) chain Meijer, which today operates about 235 stores in six U.S. states, coined the term "super center", and opened the first of its hypermarket format store in Grand Rapids, Michigan, in June 1961, under the brand name "Thrifty Acres".

-In the late 1980s and early 1990s, the three major US discount store chains – Walmart, Kmart and Target – started developing similar format chains.
-Wal-Mart (as it was known before its late-2000s rebranding as Walmart) introduced Hypermart USA in 1987, followed by Wal-Mart Supercenter and Auchan in 1988; Kmart opened its first Super Kmart (originally called Kmart Super Center) in 1991; and Target came with the first Target Greatland stores in 1990, followed by the larger SuperTarget stores in 1995.
-Most Greatland stores have since been converted to SuperTarget stores, while some have been converted into regular Target stores with the exception of 2 entrances (one example of this is the Antioch, California location).
+In the late 1980s and early 1990s, the three major U.S. discount store chains – Walmart, Kmart and Target – started developing similar format chains.
+Wal-Mart (as it was known before its late-2000s rebranding as Walmart) introduced Hypermart USA in 1987, followed by Wal-Mart Supercenter in 1988; The same year, French chains Carrefour and Auchan opened hypermarkets in Philadelphia and Greater Houston, respectively.
+Kmart opened its first Super Kmart Center in 1991; and Target came with the first Target Greatland stores in 1990, followed by the larger SuperTarget stores in 1995.
+Most Greatland stores have since been converted to SuperTarget stores, while some have been converted into regular Target stores with the exception of 2 entrances (one example of this is the Antioch, California location which opened in 2004).

-In the early 1990s, US hypermarkets also began selling fuel.
+In the early 1990s, U.S. hypermarkets also began selling fuel.
 The idea was first introduced in the 1960s, when a number of supermarket chains and retailers like Sears tried to sell fuel, but it didn't generate sufficient consumer interest at the time.
-Today there are approximately 4,500 hypermarket stores in the US selling fuel, representing an estimated 14 e9USgal sold each year.
+Today, there are approximately 4,500 hypermarket stores in the U.S. selling fuel, representing an estimated 14 e9USgal sold each year.